Graphite is a simple code review platform designed to help engineers write and review small pull requests, stay unblocked, and ship faster.

-Authenticating a new tool with your GitHub account can be scary, so we want to be completely transparent about how we integrate with GitHub and make sure your source code is secure.
-If you want to limit the repos Graphite can access, you can sign in using our GitHub App (see below).
+Authenticating a new tool with your GitHub account can be intimidating, so we aim to be transparent about how we integrate with GitHub and make sure your source code is secure.

 Read org and team membership, read org projects

-Look up and display profile information about your orgs and teams
+Look up and display profile information about your organizations and teams

-Look up and display information (i.e. usernames) of other users in your orgs
+Look up and display information (i.e., usernames) of other users in your organizations

-Look up and display repos in your orgs
+Look up and display repositories in your organizations

 Display your name